-• Complaint channel, allowing communication to the audit commission of irregularities of a financial and accounting nature, in addition to possible noncompliance with the code of conduct and irregular activities in the organisation, stating if applicable that it is of a confidential nature:
+• Complaint channel, allowing communication to the Audit Committee of irregularities of a financial and accounting nature, in addition to possible non-compliance with the code of conduct and irregular activities in the organisation, stating if applicable that it is of a confidential nature:

-The Code of Ethics, in the section on "System for detection and processing of possible noncompliance, complaints, inquiries and suggestions" contemplates a system for receipt and processing of alleged noncompliance by reason of ethical, commercial, financial, accounting and other violations of this code.
-Any interested party may report alleged noncompliance.
+The Code of Ethics, in the section on "System for detection and processing of possible non-compliance, complaints, inquiries and suggestions" contemplates a system for receipt and processing of alleged non-compliance by reason of ethical, commercial, financial, accounting and other violations of this code.
+Any interested party may report alleged non-compliance.

 Complaints preferably are to be made electronically.
-On the website of each company there will be an easily viewed and accessible channel, by way of which, confidentially, complaints will be transmitted electronically to the Ethics Manager.
-The system will ensure confidentiality and non-reprisal in all of its phases.
-The Ethics Manager must assume a commitment of total confidentiality in the performance of his duties, which commitment will extend to those providing internal support thereto.

-Also, there is another means of sending reports of noncompliance, complaints, inquiries and suggestions regarding ethical matters, by way of the DÍGAME (TELL ME) service, to receive requests from outside stakeholders that are not aware of the aforesaid channels.
+On the corporate website there is an easily viewed and accessible channel by way of which complaints will be transmitted electronically to the Ethics Manager.
+The system ensures confidentiality and non-reprisal in all of its phases.
+The Ethics Manager assumes a commitment of total confidentiality in the performance of his duties, which commitment will extend to those providing internal support thereto.
+Also, there is another means of sending reports of non-compliance, complaints, inquiries and suggestions regarding ethical matters, by way of the DIGAME (TELL ME) service, to receive requests from outside stakeholders that are not aware of the aforesaid channels.

-Regular programmes of training and updating for personnel involved in the preparation and review of financial information, as well as evaluation of the SICFR, which cover at least accounting standards, audit, internal control and risk management:
+• Regular programmes of training and updating for personnel involved in the preparation and review of financial information, as well as evaluation of the SICFR, which cover at least accounting standards, audit, internal control and risk management: